smncd/kirby-image-formats/README.md

 To use the new `picture` snippet in the default **image** and **gallery** blocks, you need to modify their snippets.

 You can either write custom snippets, or copy the php files in the [example-snippets/blocks](./example-snippets/blocks/) folder to `./site/snippets/blocks` in your project (as they will not be enabled by default).

 If you are using Twig templates in your project, you can use the Twig snippets instead.

 ## To do:

-### Fully support Avif
+### Fully support AVIF

-Using Imagick to generate Avif images from Png's seems to be a bit of a hit or miss, since background opacity aren't carried over, so until I find a solution to that, Avif's will only be created for Jpg's.
+AVIF support is generally a big dodgy in PHP right now (Oct.
+2023), as far as I can tell due to lacking support from underlying libraries, such as Imagick or GD.

+Generating AVIFs for JPGs seems to work without issues, but not so much for PNGs.

+The workaround for now is to only convert JPGs to AVIF, and hope for better support with PNGs in the future.

 ### Config options